We offer comprehensive treatment for those living with bulimia.

 Aftercare For Eating Disorders

 While eating disorders such as bulimia are treatable and can be overcome, it can often take a long time to get into good habits and learn to manage the urge to binge and purge.
-That’s why we offer a programme of aftercare, which will often include ongoing therapy or local groups, so you don’t have to feel alone.
+That’s why we offer a secondary treatment programme.
+Aftercare will often include ongoing therapy or attending local groups, so you don’t have to feel alone.
 The first few months after leaving treatment are often when the risk of a relapse is at its highest, so attending aftercare is the best way to ensure success in the long term.